wp-plugins/contact-form-7-to-database-extension/readme.txt

 Use short codes such as [cfdb-html], [cfdb-table], [cfdb-datatable], [cfdb-value] and [cfdb-json] to display the data on a non-admin page on your site.
 Use the short code builder page to set short code options.

-Disclaimer: I am not the maker of JetPack, Contact Form 7 nor Fast Secure Contact Form and am not associated with the development of those plugins.

 == Installation ==

 1. Your WordPress site must be running PHP5 or better.
 This plugin will fail to activate if your site is running PHP4.
-1. Be sure that any of Contact Form 7, Fast Secure Contact Form and/or JetPack is installed and activated (this is an extension to them)
+1. Be sure that any of Contact Form 7, Fast Secure Contact Form, JetPack, and/or Gravity Forms is installed and activated
-1. Fast Secure Contact Form should be at least version 2.9.7

-Notes:

-* Tested using PHP 5.2.13, MySQL 5.0 (Using 1and1 for hosting)

 == Frequently Asked Questions ==

+== Is there a tutorial? ==
+See the <a href="https://www.youtube.com/watch?v=mcbIKJK6EJ0">Video Tutorial</a>

 = I installed the plugin but I don't see any of my forms listed in the administration page = Nothing will show until you have actual form submissions captured by this plugin.
 The plugin is not aware of your form definitions, it is only aware of form submissions.